http-tests/cache-tests/README.md

 To install them:

-> npm i --production --legacy-bundling cdn-tests
+> npm i --production --legacy-bundling http-cache-tests

-If you'd also like to run the tests from the command line, use:
+If you'd also like to run the tests from the command line, use this instead:

-> npm i --legacy-bundling cdn-tests
+> npm i --legacy-bundling http-cache-tests

-Then, change directory into `node_modules/cdn-tests`.
+Then, change directory into `node_modules/http-cache-tests`.

 ## Running the Test Server